onothimagen/mojibake/index.md

 ---
-title: Welcome to my blog
+title: Title goes here?
 ---

-Hello world etc
+This is the front page of my Git Hub blog....

+How's it looking?